ID: PMRREP24646| 209 Pages | 9 Jan 2026 | Format: PDF, Excel, PPT* | Healthcare

 Strong opportunities exist in wireless and AI-enabled intraoral sensors, replacement demand for PSP plates and legacy systems, expanding private dental chains in Asia-Pacific, and integration of imaging with CAD/CAM and practice management platforms.

-Dentsply Sirona, Envista, Planmeca Oy, Carestream Dental, LLC, and Danaher Corporation, are some of the key players in the digital intraoral sensors and consumables market.
+Dentsply Sirona, Envista, Planmeca Oy, Carestream Dental, LLC, and Danaher Corporation.

 | Report Attribute | Details |